AnnexMedAnnexMedAnnexMed

 Qualifying Diagnosis Linkage

-Cardiac rehab claims must include the ICD-10 code for the qualifying cardiac event — MI, CABG, stable angina, PTCA, valve replacement, heart transplant, or heart failure with LVEF ≤35% — on every claim.
-Missing or incorrect qualifying event codes trigger medical necessity denials at the claim level.
-Programs with high referral volumes and multiple qualifying diagnoses face systematic coding gaps without active linkage management.
+Cardiac rehab claims must include the ICD-10 code for the qualifying cardiac event MI, CABG, stable angina, PTCA, valve replacement, heart transplant, or heart failure with LVEF ≤35% on every claim.
+Missing or incorrect codes trigger medical necessity denials at claim level.
+High-volume programs with multiple diagnoses face systematic coding gaps without active linkage management and oversight controls.

 Phase II vs. Phase III Billing Boundary

-Once covered Phase II cardiac rehab sessions are exhausted, ongoing maintenance exercise programs (Phase III) are not covered by Medicare.
-Billing Phase III maintenance sessions using Phase II codes is an OIG-identified compliance violation.
-Distinguishing covered Phase II from non-covered Phase III requires disciplined session counting, program phase documentation, and clear patient communication — a boundary that erodes without systematic tracking.
+Once covered Phase II cardiac rehab sessions are exhausted, Phase III maintenance exercise programs are not covered by Medicare.
+Billing Phase III sessions using Phase II codes is an OIG-identified compliance violation.
+Distinguishing Phase II from Phase III requires disciplined session counting, program phase documentation, and patient communication, a boundary that erodes without systematic tracking.

 Annexmed Services